dotnet/docs/docs/core/compatibility/sdk/6.0/implicit-namespaces-rc1.md

 - Microsoft.NET.Sdk
 - Microsoft.NET.Sdk.Web
 - Microsoft.NET.Sdk.Worker
+- Microsoft.NET.Sdk.WindowsDesktop

 In addition, you could:

-- Disable the feature globally using the `DisableImplicitNamespaceImports` MSBuild property, or on an SDK-specific basis using the `DisableImplicitNamespaceImports_DotNet`, `DisableImplicitNamespaceImports_Web`, and `DisableImplicitNamespaceImports_Worker` properties.
+- Disable the feature globally using the `DisableImplicitNamespaceImports` MSBuild property, or on an SDK-specific basis using the `DisableImplicitNamespaceImports_DotNet`, `DisableImplicitNamespaceImports_Web`, `DisableImplicitNamespaceImports_Worker`, `DisableImplicitNamespaceImports_WindowsForms`, and `DisableImplicitNamespaceImports_WPF` properties.
 - Import specific namespaces using the `Import` item type.

 ## New behavior